ImageMagick/Usage-Markdown/bugs/blur_trans/index.md

 Using "[`-compose ATop`](../../compose/#atop)" does not just limit you to a simple color.
 You can use any fully-opaque colored image as a source.
-For example a simple white to grey gradient, can produce a interesting looking 'cloud' like object.
+For example a simple white to grey gradient, can produce an interesting looking 'cloud' like object.

 ~~~
 convert -size 70x70 xc:none  -draw 'circle 35,35 15,25' \